Table 1 – Upper-Level Credit Requirements

 The following rules apply to these additional credits:

 b) Written Work: Up to 12 credits may be earned through written work (including work satisfying the J.D.
-Written Work Requirement) completed either in conjunction with a seminar or course or independently (see Section I(J) and Section III(A)).
+Written Work Requirement) completed either in conjunction with a seminar or course or independently.
+See Section I(K) and Section III(A).

 d) Ordinarily, a student may not exceed the maximum limits on credits for clinical work, written work, and cross-registration.
-In exceptional cases, when a student is on track to meet the upper-level credit requirements as set out in this Handbook (including the minimum of 36 law school classroom credits), s/he may be permitted to exceed the credit limits for clinical work (with the permission of the Assistant Dean for Clinical and Pro Bono Programs) or written work or cross-registration (with permission of the Dean for Academic and Faculty Affairs), assuming that in so doing s/he exceeds the 52 upper-level credit minimum by the same number of credits.
+In exceptional cases, when a student is on track to meet the upper-level credit requirements as set out in this Handbook (including the minimum of 36 law school classroom credits), the student may be permitted to exceed the credit limits for clinical work (with the permission of the Assistant Dean for Clinical and Pro Bono Programs) or written work or cross-registration (with permission of the Dean for Academic and Faculty Affairs), assuming that in so doing the student exceeds the 52 upper-level credit minimum by the same number of credits.
 In addition, any clinical or written work credits taken in excess of the maximum credit limits will not count toward Latin honors.
-See Section I(Q)(8)(c).
+See Section I(S)(8)(c).

 3. Transfer Student J.D.
 Program-Special Considerations